-- Students will be able to explain and demonstrate the proper use and care for equipment that is used for outdoor recreation activities. - 4.
-Students will demonstrate Cross Country Skiing skills include but not limited to, turning, gliding, stopping, changing directions, hill climbing techniques and etc. - 5.
-Students will learn and be able to utilize backcountry navigation techniques. - 6.
-Students will be able to explain the value, meaning, and benefits of cross country skiing in their life, specifically as it relates to their life goals. - 7.
-Students will be able to organize, plan and implement a skiing trip following guidelines set forth in class. - 8.
-Students will demonstrate, practice, and role model the Leave-No-Trace ethics and up-to-date guidelines for outdoor recreation throughout their lives. - 9.
-Students will be able to write emergency action plans for skiing trips and will demonstrate first aid techniques specific to skiing emergencies. - 10.
+- 5. Students will be able to explain the value, meaning, and benefits of snowshoeing in their life, specifically as it relates to their life goals. - 6.
+Students will be able to organize, plan and implement a snowshoeing trip following guidelines set forth in class. - 7.
+Students will demonstrate, practice, and role model the Leave-No-Trace ethics and up-to-date guidelines for outdoor recreation throughout their lives. - 8.
+Students will be able to write emergency action plans for snowshoeing trips and will demonstrate first aid techniques specific to snowshoeing emergencies. - 9.
 Student will demonstrate respect for the communities visited on the class trip.